windwalk-bushido/Annima/docs.md

 ### TODO

-- Delete Prettier formatter and Eslint as dev dependencies;
+- Check user data while typing?
+- "Check" icons should be displayed when inputted data is good
-- Navbar should overlap content...
+- Navbar should overlap content, not push it down the page